TomSssM/MyCodewars/task-archieve/partition-labels/task.md

 For example the first 3 letters `a`, `b` and `c` form 3 intervals that do overlap: their intervals `[0,8]`, `[1,5]` and `[4,7]` respectively form a contiguous interval of __`[0,8]`__ (smallest letter index and greatest letter index).
 And if you look further the next four letters `d`, `e`, `f`, and `g` form 4 intervals that do overlap: their intervals `[9,14]`, `[10,15]`, `[11]` and `[13]` respectively form a contiguous interval of __`[9,15]`__ (smallest letter index and greatest letter index).
 And we can clearly see that the contiguous interval `[0,8]` of `a`, `b`, `c` does _not_ overlap with the contiguous interval `[9,15]` of `d`, `e`, `f`, `g` and therefore we can separate the letters `a`, `b`, `c` into one group and the letters `d`, `e`, `f`, `g` into another group.
 The lengths of their groups can be determined by the start and end of their contiguous intervals: from `0` to `8` = 9 letters for the first group, from `9` to `15` = 7 letters for the second group, and so on until we have counted all the letters

-__Create HashMap and iterate the input array once again__
+__Create HashMap and iterate the input array once again ( Approach 2 )__

 This solution is a bit less obvious than the first one

 First of all we need to create a HashMap like we have seen in Hint 1 above

 Then we need to iterate the input array once again and as we do that this time we should be able to get from the HashMap the _last_ index where any given letter we are looking at has been encountered.
 As we iterate we should thus keep a counter of the greatest _last_ index where the letters we have already iterated have been encountered.
-What is crucial to notice for solving this task in this way (Variation 2) is that if we are able to find a letter whose index equals to the greatest _last_ index we have seen thus far then we can separate all the letters that we have seen before into a group as per the requirements of the task.
+What is crucial to notice for solving this task in this way is that if we are able to find a letter whose index equals to the greatest _last_ index we have seen thus far then we can separate all the letters that we have seen before into a group as per the requirements of the task.
 Then it should likewise be somewhat trivial to calculate the _length_ of the group we have thus separated

 </details>